emberjs/rfcs/text/0000-non-context-shifting-partials.md

 * Creating extra churn when adding Glimmer components

-  When "Glimmer components" land, the "new-style partial" functionailty will be rendered obsolete as "template-only Glimmer components" will offer a superset of its features and be just as easy to use.
+  When "Glimmer components" land, the "new-style partial" functionality will be rendered obsolete as "template-only Glimmer components" will offer a superset of its features and be just as easy to use.
 Presumably, when that happens, the partial feature will be phased out and removed from core.
 Therefore, landing this feature now might introduce